MaritKraijenoord/MLCourse-LU-Lab1/README.md

        * If it works, open `Lab1.ipynb` and continue with the explanations and tasks there.

         * If that doesn't work, you first have to install Jupyter notebook.
 You may also have to install other packages: `numpy`, `pandas`, `matplotlib` and `pytest`.
-		* You can do this either via pip or anaconda
+You can do this either via pip or anaconda.
     2. To use **Google Colab**, upload `Lab1.ipynb` and proceed with the notebook from there.

 If you have difficulty installing a needed package, we recommend either asking for help or switching to Colab.
 In Colab, to install a package, you can run a cell with the command: